MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 The Toybox sample environment comes with a number of activities to drive social engagement across Mesh experiences:

-* **Fire Pit & Roasting Marshmallows** - Socialize and recreate the experience of gathering around the campfire.
+* **Fire Pit & Roasting Marshmallows:** socialize and recreate the experience of gathering around the campfire.
 Here's what to do:

     * Left click on the marshmallow stick with your mouse to pick it up.